telvarost/MiscTweaks-StationAPI/README.md

 # MiscTweaks StationAPI Edition for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that tweaks random things.
+A mod for Minecraft Beta 1.7.3 babric that tweaks random things.

 # Miscellaneous Tweaks